Non-Abelian gauge invariance from dynamical decoupling

 \emph{Conclusion and outlook.} The core of the presented quantum control approach to gauge invariance relies on the ability to realize the Gauss's law operators.
 Hence, one can envision different gauge groups, as well as different matter content.
 Moreover, different realizations of the matter and gauge degrees of freedom are possible as well such as multiple bosons, multiple fermions, or extended objects, like rigid bodies.
 Although we discussed only the Kogut-Susskind Hamiltonian, other formulations of lattice gauge theories such as quantum link models~\cite{Horn1981, Orland1990, Chandrasekharan1997}, or prepotential formulations~\cite{Mathur2005, Anishetty2009}, become feasible within the dynamical decoupling approach.
 The efficiency of the Haar measure sampling relies on the local nature of $H_0$, hence the proposed driving scheme remains possible for $d>1$.
 In the above discussion we used a periodic Cartesian sampling of the Haar measure, however, alternatively one could choose different coordinates or grids, use random unitary sampling~\cite{Elben2018}, or space filling curves~\cite{Bader2012}, e.g. Hilbert curves, which would lead to a periodic continuous protocol.

-While we demonstrated above that quantum control techniques, in particular, dynamical decoupling, can be used to enforce gauge invariance, other quantum control schemes, such as closed loop, or measurement based quantum control schemes can be more efficient.
-In a next step the above dynamical decoupling approach should be investigated for concrete implementations with artificial quantum system, where prominent candidates are ultracold atom systems, ion or superconducting qubits, which all provide the necessary vertex and link structure for lattice gauge theories.
+While we demonstrated above that quantum control techniques, in particular, dynamical decoupling, can be used to enforce gauge invariance, other quantum control schemes, such as closed loop, or measurement based quantum control schemes can be more efficient. {These closed loop approaches can also be used to enforce global symmetries in quantum many-body systems, for open loop approaches see~\cite{Else2020,Agarwal2020}}.
+In a next step the above dynamical decoupling approach should be investigated for concrete implementations with artificial quantum system, where prominent candidates are ultracold atom systems, trapped ions or superconducting qubits, which all provide the necessary vertex and link structure for lattice gauge theories.

-\emph{Acknowledgements.} We thank L.~Barbiero, J.~Berges, D.~González-Cuadra, J.C.~Halimeh, P.~Hauke, and P.~Zoller for fruitful discussions.
-ICFO group acknowledges support from ERC AdG NOQIA, Spanish Ministry of Economy and Competitiveness (“Severo Ochoa” program for Centres of Excellence in R\&D (CEX2019-000910-S), Plan National FIDEUA PID2019-106901GB-I00/10.13039 / 501100011033, FPI), Fundació Privada Cellex, Fundació Mir-Puig, and from Generalitat de Catalunya (AGAUR Grant No. 2017 SGR 1341, CERCA program, QuantumCAT \textunderscore U16-011424 , co-funded by ERDF Operational Program of Catalonia 2014-2020), MINECO-EU QUANTERA MAQS (funded by State Research Agency (AEI) PCI2019-111828-2 / 10.13039/501100011033), EU Horizon 2020 FET-OPEN OPTOLogic (Grant No 899794), and the National Science Centre, Poland-Symfonia Grant No. 2016/20/W/ST4/00314.
+\emph{Acknowledgements.} We thank L.~Barbiero, J.~Berges, D.~González-Cuadra, J.C.~Halimeh, P.~Hauke, and P.~Zoller for fruitful discussions.\!
+ICFO\! group acknowledges support from ERC AdG NOQIA, Spanish Ministry of Economy and Competitiveness (“Severo Ochoa”\!program for Centres of Excellence in R\&D (CEX2019-000910-S), Plan National FIDEUA PID2019-106901GB-I00/10.13039/501100011033, FPI), Fundació Privada Cellex, Fundació Mir-Puig, and from Generalitat de Catalunya (AGAUR Grant No. 2017 SGR 1341, CERCA program, QuantumCAT \textunderscore U16-011424 co-funded by ERDF Operational Program of Catalonia 2014-2020), MINECO-EU QUANTERA MAQS (funded by State Research Agency (AEI) PCI2019-111828-2/10.13039/501100011033), EU Horizon 2020 FET-OPEN OPTOLogic (Grant No 899794), and the National Science Centre, Poland-Symfonia Grant No. 2016/20/W/ST4/00314.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 754510.
 This work was supported by the Simons Collaboration on UltraQuantum Matter, which is a grant from the Simons Foundation (651440, P.Z.).
 F. J. acknowledges the DFG support through the project FOR 2724, the Emmy- Noether grant (Project-ID 377616843).
 This work is part of and supported by the DFG Collaborative Research Centre “SFB 1225 (ISOQUANT).
 E.Z. acknowledges the support of the ISRAEL SCIENCE FOUNDATION (grant No. 523/20).